eccomaggio/art_cats/README.md

 5. **fields** contain: subfields, or blanks or punctuation; bare strings are coded as subfields with no subcode
 6. **marc_record** = list[Field]

-rationalize:

-- edit.py & orderForm.py
-- settings
-- add_custom_behaviour()

 To do:

-- allow blank records to be saved & then delete them (allows user to delete a record by clearing it)
-- stop submit record alert appearing twice
-- robust indication of 1) changed field, 2) error in field
 - make sure 'algorithmic display' still works for new csvs: if record[0].name != 'sublib' and len(record) < 28 or > 29 then use algorithm to build gui

+DONE - allow blank records to be saved & then delete them (allows user to delete a record by clearing it) DONE - stop submit record alert appearing twice
+DONE - robust indication of 1) changed field, 2) error in field

 DONE - make it so that barcode submits when the lineEdit loses focus, not when text changes (otherwise can't type it in manually!)
 DONE - moved common.py validation code into validation.py